Boat watching in Duluth

 In 1992, the first new hotel opened, and in 1994, the first three miles of the Lakewalk was finished.

-Today, horse-drawn carriages and in-line skaters sail by warehouses that now contain galleries, shops, restaurants and coffeehouses.
+Today, horse-drawn carriages and in-line skaters sail by warehouse buildings that now contain galleries, shops, restaurants and coffeehouses.

 As the path curves northward, it passes the renovated 1857 Fitger's brewery, now housing an inn, shops, a nightclub and restaurants.
 Farther on, there are rose gardens and parks.